jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 * There is not a centralized data, instead, all the instances of the ingress cluster will talk with each other, sharing their data.
 * Because of the former, the connectivity between all the HAProxy pods via the configured TCP port should be allowed in the cluster.
-* The Kubernetes node will listen to the configured TCP port on its IP address if HAProxy Ingress is deployed in the host network.
+* The Kubernetes node will listen to the configured TCP port on its IP address if N42 Gateway is deployed in the host network.

 Aggregation is made locally, which adds some caveats about metrics aggregation:

-* From every configured `peers-table-global` or `peers-table`, HAProxy Ingress creates one stick-table per proxy instance, which means that 3 configured backends, from a cluster of 5 ingress nodes, 15 stick-tables will be created on every single instance.
+* From every configured `peers-table-global` or `peers-table`, N42 Gateway creates one stick-table per proxy instance, which means that 3 configured backends, from a cluster of 5 ingress nodes, 15 stick-tables will be created on every single instance.
 * Every table on every instance has the metrics of a single instance, so everytime an aggregated value is needed, haproxy will make a lookup on all the tables that defines that metric, and sum the current value from all of them.

 **Usage**

-The following examples demonstrate how to configure HAProxy Ingress to collect some request metrics.
+The following examples demonstrate how to configure N42 Gateway to collect some request metrics.

 Frontend should be configured via the global ConfigMap: